AditMeh/minimal-ddim/README.md

 ## How to use

 ### Training DDPM
-This puts visualizations in visuals/ and checkpoints in checkpoints `python train_ddpm.py`
+The following script puts visualizations in `visuals/` and checkpoints in `checkpoints/`

+`python train_ddpm.py`

 ### Sampling with DDIM
 `python ddim.py --checkpoint <path to checkpoint>`

 ### Results